yuriel-v/ansible/README.md

 # Ansible
-This is a repository of roles and playbooks used by Ansible in my own home's infrastructure. \
+This is a repository of roles and playbooks used by Ansible in my yurielnet. \
-More information on the infrastructure itself can be found [here](https://github.com/yuriel-v/Infrastructure).
+More information on the infrastructure itself can be found [here](https://github.com/yuriel-v/yurielnet).

 ## Roles